Guided by an Oscar-winner, examine the skills and real-world protocols involved in designing, recording, mixing and editing sound for film and video

 NOTE: This class will be held in a live, online format using the Zoom Platform.

 Quite often sound is the most under-appreciated aspect of filmmaking even though photography and sound are the two most important tools in cinematic storytelling.
 This is a workshop for those who want to explore the technical knowledge and set procedures required of professional sound recordists and mixers in a wide range of field productions.
 It will be equally attentive to craft and theory.

-Led by an Oscar-Winning Production Sound Mixer, the workshop covers all of the necessary equipment, set procedures and techniques for recording and mixing sound in the field.
-Students learn to appreciate the protocol common to all TV and movies, the importance of inter-departmental communication and cooperation, the correct use and function of equipment, the correct political and working protools, and the physical and sonic challenges of working on location.
+Led by Oscar-Winning Production Sound Mixer Mark Ulano, the workshop covers the preparation, necessary equipment, processes and techniques for recording and mixing sound in the field.
+Students learn to appreciate the protocols common to all TV and movies, the importance of inter-departmental communication and cooperation, the correct use and function of equipment, and the physical and sonic challenges of working on location.

-Instructor: Mark Ulano
+Instructor: Mark Ulano, C.A.S.